A message from the general manager

 Today, TCF Center is managed and operated by the Detroit Regional Convention Facility Authority (DRCFA).
 The five-member Authority Board consists of one representative from each of five government agencies – the City of Detroit, State of Michigan and the three metro-Detroit counties of Wayne, Oakland and Macomb.
 The DRCFA recently completed a $279 million expansion and upgrade of the center in 2015.

-In October 2010, the DRCFA awarded the contract for operations management of the facility to SMG, the world leader in venue management, marketing and development.
-On January 5, 2012 senior officials from SMG and the NAIAS signed a then, unprecedented five-year contract that keeps the auto show in the Motor City through 2017.
+In October 2010, the DRCFA awarded the contract for operations management of the facility to ASM Global, the world leader in venue management, marketing and development.
+On January 5, 2012 senior officials from ASM Global and the NAIAS signed a then, unprecedented five-year contract that keeps the auto show in the Motor City through 2017.
 In 2017, officials from both parties signed a contract for an additional eight years, keeping NAIAS in TCF Center through 2025.

 The Detroit Regional Convention Facility Authority (Authority) and TCF Center recognize the importance of equal opportunity employment.
 Our employment practices prohibit discrimination based on race, color, creed, religion, gender, age, national origin, disability, veteran status, marital status or any other legally protected classification.
 This practice applies to all decisions about recruitment, hiring, compensation, benefits, transfers, promotions, training and education, social programs, layoffs, separations and other terms of employment.

 Employment opportunities are and shall be open to all qualified candidates solely on the basis of their experience, aptitude, abilities and training.
 Advancement is and shall be based entirely on the individual’s achievement, performance, ability, attitude and potential for promotion.